brownieboy/react-html5-slider/README.md

    npm run buildDemo

-Wepback will build the JavaScript files for the demo in the /demo/js/ folder.
+Webpack will build the JavaScript files for the demo in the /demo/js/ folder.
 The demo code will go in the slider-bundle.min.js file.
 Any 3rd-party code (React and the react-html5-slide plugin itself) goes into the vendor.min.js file.
 Source maps are generated for both.

+## Update History
+Version 0.2.0: 25 March 2017.
+* Added option `name` parameter.
+(Thanks to gmannings for the PR.)
+* Switched ReactNativeSlider to be a functional component, since it has no state of its own.
+* Updated dependencies to latest versions and moved react & react-dom to be peer dependencies.
+* Dumped a lot of unnecessary code in the npm bundle by adding an .npmignore file.